nengo/nengo/README.rst

 please read the `developer installation instructions
 <https://www.nengo.ai/nengo/contributing.html#developer-installation>`_.

-Nengo is tested to work on Python 2.7 and 3.4+.
+Nengo is tested to work on Python 3.5 and above.
+Python 2.7 and Python 3.4 were supported up to and including Nengo 2.8.0.

 Examples
 ========